-- The family must supply any information that the PHA or HUD determines to be necessary, including submission of required evidence of citizenship or eligible immigration status. - The family must supply any information requested by the PHA or HUD for use in a regularly scheduled reexamination or interim reexamination of family income and composition. - The family must disclose and verify social security numbers and sign and submit consent forms for obtaining information. - Any information supplied by the family must be true and complete. - The family is responsible for any Housing Quality Standards (HQS) breach by the family caused by failure to pay tenant-provided utilities or appliances, or damages to the dwelling unit or premises beyond normal wear and tear caused by any member of the household or guest.
+- The family must supply any information that the PHA or HUD determines to be necessary, including submission of required evidence of citizenship or eligible immigration status. - The family must supply any information requested by the PHA or HUD for use in a regularly scheduled reexamination or interim reexamination of family income and composition. - The family must disclose and verify social security numbers and sign and submit consent forms for obtaining information. - Any information supplied by the family must be true and complete. - The family is responsible for any deficiencies under the National Standards for the Physical Inspection of Real Estate (NSPIRE) the family caused by failure to pay tenant-provided utilities or appliances, or damages to the dwelling unit or premises beyond normal wear and tear caused by any member of the household or guest.

-Damages beyond normal wear and tear will be considered to be damages which could be assessed against the security deposit.
+Damages beyond normal wear and tear will be considered to be damages which could be assessed against the security deposit under state law or in court practice.